brenprie/Matplotlib-Challenge/README.md

 ## Instructions

-This assignment is broken down into the following tasks:
-* Prepare the data.
-* Generate summary statistics.
-* Create bar charts and pie charts.
-* Calculate quartiles, find outliers, and create a box plot.
-* Create a line plot and a scatter plot.
-* Calculate correlation and regression.
-* Submit your final analysis.

 ### Prepare the Data

 1. Run the provided package dependency and data imports, and then merge the mouse_metadata and study_results DataFrames into a single DataFrame.